Chapter 1 of 12

 Why It Works

 If the internal stakeholders cannot agree on the headline and the customer quote within this document, the product messaging is not ready for the market.
-This artifact serves as the "source of truth" for all downstream messaging assets—the blog post, the sales deck, the ad copy all sing from the same song sheet.
+This artifact serves as the "source of truth" for all downstream messaging assets--the blog post, the sales deck, the ad copy all sing from the same song sheet.
+Every piece of launch content should be traceable back to this document.
+If it contradicts the internal press release, it needs to be revised.

 Internal Press Release Template